 How Trump's early days in 2017 might be different from the upcoming term

-An old saying holds that history repeats itself.
-A revision to that saying holds that history does not repeat itself, but it rhymes.
-A version of that saying for this moment might be history may not repeat itself, but sometimes you get the same president twice.
+You know the saying history repeats itself and a revision to that saying that holds that history may not repeat itself, but it can rhyme.
+Hard not to notice that in the U.S., we can also say that history may not repeat itself, but sometimes you do get the same president twice.
 NPR senior White House correspondent Tamara Keith is looking for clues to the start of Donald Trump's second term, so she recalled what happened last time.

 TAMARA KEITH, BYLINE: The first Trump administration came in aiming for shock and awe.
 And it delivered, starting with President Trump's inaugural address.